 - Product descriptions and e-commerce copy: Structured, data-driven content that follows clear patterns.
 AI can generate hundreds of product descriptions from specifications in minutes.

 - Social media variations: Taking a core message and adapting it for different platforms, tones, and formats.
-AI is exceptionally fast at generating 10 variations of a LinkedIn post or 5 different Instagram captions for the same visual.
+AI is extremely fast at generating 10 variations of a LinkedIn post, or 5 different Instagram captions for the same visual.

 - SEO-optimised blog drafts: First drafts of informational blog posts, especially on topics with clear search intent and well-documented subject matter.